“Success isn’t always about greatness. It’s about consistency.” – Dwayne Johnson

 They printed out sheets that gave advice on how to deal with certain problems and customers.
 After distributing the sheets and giving some detailed training, the women knew their employees were given all they needed in order to maintain brand consistency.

 Everything was going smoothly the first day, with employees following the branding guide, adhering to the brand values of ‘As good as it gets’.
-Then, Jim, a rebellious young new hire, decided he didn’t want to be too nice to the customers on the phone anymore.
-He strayed from the script and began mistreating customers, showing indifference and overall rudeness.
+Then a rebellious young hire strayed from the script and began mistreating customers, showing indifference and overall rudeness.

 This could be cured with a simple process that implements some type of ‘before-release’ brand check.
 It’s fine to give team members the space and freedom to create without constant oversight, but make sure there is at least a brand safety net before each piece is released.